Gardening for Beginners – Tips and Tricks will give you advice from those who have already been in the garden trenches and lived to tell the stories.

 I saw what worked in my yard and planted more of those plants and bushes.

-Gardening for Beginners #25 – Buy a good quality garden stool.
+Gardening for Beginners #34 – Keep a garden notebook.

 Not only will you save money by saving your seeds, but you’ll also create an even closer bond with all of your plants because you’re part all the seasons of the plants.